doyedele1/coronavirus-tracker/README.md

-Track the number of reported cases of COVID-19 around the globe.
+Track number of reported, recovered cases and deaths caused by COVID-19 around the globe.

 Check the live demo here ---> https://coronavirus-tracking-dashboard.netlify.app/